Tanks of New Zealand: M41 Walker Bulldog

-In 1960, the Royal New Zealand Armoured Corps acquired ten M41 Walker Bulldog from the United States where it replaced the rapidly aging Stuart and Valentine tanks which had been inherited as a result of its close association with the British Army during Second World War.
+In 1960, the Royal New Zealand Armoured Corps acquired ten M41 Walker Bulldog from the United States to replace the rapidly aging Stuart and Valentine tanks which had been inherited as a result of its close association with the British Army during Second World War.
 The M41 was designed to be air-transportable with consideration given to New Zealand's upcoming purchase of the C-130 Hercules, and the desired anti-tank capabilities were provided by installing a long 76 mm gun with an advanced rangefinder.
-The decision to acquire the new tanks was made a year earlier, in 1959, and this allowed army maintenance technicians to be sent to the US well in advance and receive the necessary familiarisation training at Fort Knox before the tanks reached New Zealand.
+The decision to acquire the new tanks was made a year earlier, in 1959, and this allowed army maintenance technicians to be sent to the U.S. well in advance and receive the necessary familiarisation training at Fort Knox before the tanks reached New Zealand.

 FV101 Scorpion

 By 1978, New Zealand's M41s were no longer deemed effective due to their increasing age and deterioration of equipment, as well as the budget to continue the maintenance and operation of a tank of its size.
 The Ministry of Defence preferred a lighter replacement vehicle, and in 1982 were replaced by the FV101 Scorpion at the cost of $8 million NZD.
 It was used in the function as a reconnaissance vehicle or a light tank.

-The Scorpions steering gear and their Jaguar petrol engines gave frequent problems, and they were never used on active service, remaining within the country for training and exercise purposes.
+The Scorpion's steering gear and their Jaguar petrol engines gave frequent problems, and they were never used on active service, remaining within the country for training and exercise purposes.
 Three soldiers were killed in vehicular accidents in them in 1990, 1991 and 1994.
 They eventually became obsolete, mostly due to the limited effectiveness of their smaller caliber gun, and most were sold off to other countries via an arms dealer in 2000.

-Switch to Infantry Fighting Vehicles
+Switch to infantry fighting vehicles

-In 2003, the New Zealand government chose to reorient its armoured fleet with the Canadian-built NZLAV, replacing its M113 Armoured Personnel Carriers and erstwhile FV101 Scorpions.
-The switch to Infantry Fighting Vehicles marked the end of the use of tanks by the New Zealand Army.
+In 2003, the New Zealand government chose to reorient its armoured fleet with the Canadian-built NZLAV, replacing its M113 armored personnel carriers and FV101 Scorpions.
+The switch to infantry fighting vehicles marked the end of the use of tanks by the New Zealand Army.